joranquinten/gulp-hugo/README.md

 This task fires up the depending tasks in the right sequence (see below).

 #### rev:clean
 This task cleans up earlier output of the rev task.
-It looks for the manifest and deleted revved files.
+It looks for the manifest and deletes previously revved files.
 This task is run first in the complete revisioning process.
 It prevents earlier revved files to be added to the manifest and be revved another time.

 #### rev:revision
 The main task does nothing more than rename sources, based upon the manifest.
 This task should be added after generating external assets in order work and depends on two subtasks: rev:manifest and rev:clean.

 #### rev:manifest
-The revision task collects external, cacheable assets, adds a revision to the filename and stores the collection in a manifest.
+The revision task collects external, cacheable assets, adds a revision to the filename and stores the collection in a manifest file.

 ### Testing tasks

-#### unit
+#### test:unit
 This is one to the two types of testing tasks.
 This task is configured to output its results in the terminal and should therefore be run in a separate terminal (this task could be run in tandem with the 'dev' or 'prod' tasks).
 The task starts a Karma webserver and custom browser in which the tests are validated.
 The Karma webserver follows a certain format for the config file.
-The specific config is found in the 'tests' folder: **unit.karma.conf.js**.
+The specific config is found in the 'gulp\tasks\plugins\' folder: **unit.karma.conf.js**.

-At the moment, a PhantomJS browser is used to validate the unit tests.
+At the moment, a (headless) PhantomJS browser is used to validate the unit tests.
 A preconfigured Chrome browser is available, but disabled.
-The files (both test as javascript files) are being watched continuously and trigger a rerun of the tests on change.
+The files containing the tests are being watched continuously and trigger a rerun of the tests on change.
 The task is configured to support Jasmine.

-#### e2e
+#### test:e2e
 This is the end to end testing task.
 This task fires up a browser and performs instructed user input to validate against the written tests.
-This is not a task intend for continuous use and should be run before any deployment.
+This is not a task intended for continuous use and should be run before any deployment.
 The task starts a standalone Selenium server, opens a new browsers and starts automating the test instructions.
 This plugin follows a certain config file as well, which is located in the 'tests' folder: **e2e.protractor.conf.js**.
 It is possible to chain the production task with the end to end test, with the command: **gulp prod:test**.

 ### Utility tasks

 #### serve
 This task facilitates the browserSync plugin.
-The current setup assumes a local webserver is already in place.
-BrowserSync could also be configured to act as as standalone webserver for static files (disabled, but visible in the Gulpfile.js).
+The current setup assumes a **local webserver** is already in place.
+BrowserSync could also be configured to act as as standalone webserver for static files (disabled via comments in the Gulpfile.js).

 #### watch
-The watch task defines which files are being watched by the taskrunner and what action should be triggers on change.
+The watch task defines which files are being watched by the taskrunner and what action should be triggered on change.
 The task is configured to trigger the 'js', 'css', 'html' or 'img' task, corresponding to a file change within the scope of these tasks.

 #### clean:dev
-Cleans up the development folder completely, does not generate a new environment.
+Cleans up (read: deletes) the development folder completely, does not generate a new environment.

 #### clean:prod
 Cleans up the production folder completely, does not generate a new environment.

 #### clean:zip
-Cleans up the folder storing \*.zip files.
+Cleans up the files in the folder storing the generated \*.zip files.
 Filters on the \*.zip extension automatically.

 #### zip
-Takes the contents of a specified folder and zips the contents to an archive.
-A name can be specified.
-If none specified, the task defaults to the project name for a filename.
-In the latter case, a timestamp is added to the archive automagically to avoid naming conflicts.
+Takes the contents of a specified folder and zips those to an archive.
+A spe archive name can be specified.
+If none specified, the task defaults to the project name (main folder) for a filename.
+In the latter case, a timestamp is added to avoid naming conflicts.

 ---